“What yoga styles should I practice?”

 You should now have a better idea of what you’re getting yourself into when you sign up for your next yoga class.
 No matter what style you decide to go for, remember that breathing should always be your #1 priority!

 If you’re ready to start your yoga practice, then you might want to read my 10 simple tips to start practicing yoga.

 And in case you wonder, my favorite yoga style and the one I teach is Vinyasa: I love moving, and it almost feels like a dance!
 Plus, witnessing (and even more so, leading) a whole group of people all flowing at the same time is something super emotional, which makes me so proud of my students every day.

-If you’re interesting in attending one of my classes in Dubai, you can contact me here.
+If you’re interested in attending one of my classes in Dubai, you can contact me here.

 And you?
 What’s your favorite yoga style?
 Leave a comment below!